alphagov/re-build-systems-test/docs/docs_for_team/README.md

 ### Create the Jenkins job

-Then, the last part is to create a new job that will use the Jenkinsfile of the repository.
+Then, the last step is to create a new job that will use the Jenkinsfile of the repository.
 From Jenkins, 'New item' -> 'Pipeline'.
 Then, the settings are as follows:

 * Github project URL: [git-repo-url]